hacker-cb/.cursor/commands/merge-squash-push.md

 ## Overview
 Interactive squash merge workflow with automatic base branch detection, change summary, and confirmation prompts.
 Follows git workflow standards for clean commit history.

+**When to use:** This command is for explicit squash merging (combining all commits into one).
+For preserving branch history, use regular `git merge --no-ff` instead.

 **Note:** If workflows fail after push, use `github-workflow-autofix` to automatically resolve issues.

 ## Steps